michaelbZA/my-website/content/posts/fc-series/04-lean-financial-reporting-executive-dashboard.md

 ### Problem 3: Backward Focus

-Most financial reports emphasize what happened rather than what should happen next.
+Most financial reports emphasise what happened rather than what should happen next.
 As noted by Hope and Fraser in "Beyond Budgeting" (2003), "Traditional reporting is like driving by looking in the rearview mirror."

 ### Problem 4: Delayed Delivery

 Monthly cycles create inherent information lags.
 By the time data is reported, the opportunity for timely intervention has often passed.
-Parmenter emphasizes that "A late report, no matter how detailed, is of limited value" (Parmenter, 2010).
+Parmenter emphasises that "A late report, no matter how detailed, is of limited value" (Parmenter, 2010).

 ### Problem 5: Limited Context